 Constipation, bloating, and gas often accompany perimenopause and menopause due to hormonal changes, though other factors can contribute as well.
 To alleviate these symptoms, lifestyle adjustments and natural remedies can be beneficial, without necessarily relying on recommended supplements.

-During perimenopause, fluctuating levels of estrogen and progesterone can disrupt digestion.
-Higher estrogen levels can increase cortisol, potentially leading to constipation, bloating, and gas.
-Similarly, elevated progesterone levels may slow gut movement, exacerbating constipation and bloating.
+During perimenopause, fluctuating levels of oestrogen and progesterone can disrupt digestion.
+Fluctuating oestrogen levels can reduce cortisol, potentially leading to constipation, bloating, and gas.
+Similarly, fluctuating progesterone levels may slow gut movement, exacerbating constipation and bloating.

 Essentially this means that after certain age, even for those who have never experienced issues in the past, can begin to suffer from poor digestive health and you need to take action to resolve it.
 The good news is there is a lot we can do!